Zeynep243/DSA-210-Project/README.md

 ---
 ### Hypotheses

-**H₀:** The total PISA score mean is identical across all four income groups.
-**H₁:** At least one income group has a different total PISA score mean.

-**H₀:** The mean total PISA scores for high and lower-middle income countries are the same.
-**H₁:** There is significant difference between the mean total PISA scores for high and lower-middle income countries.

-**H₀:** The mean total PISA scores for high income and other income groups are the same.
-**H₁:** There is significant difference between the mean total PISA scores for high income and other income groups.

 **H₀:** Girls mean and boys mean for PISA reading scores are the same.
 **H₁:** Girls mean PISA reading scores are higher than boys.